chef/monitoring-integration-automate/data-dog/PagerDuty_Integration_and_Notification.md

       ![Monitor2](Images/monitor2.png)

-1. The Alert will be sent to address configured in PagerDuty.
+1. The Alert will be sent to the address configured in PagerDuty.